hyperledger/fabric/docs/source/chaincode_lifecycle.md

 3. **Approve a chaincode definition for your organization:** Every organization that will use the chaincode needs to complete this step.
-The chaincode definition needs to be approved by a sufficient number of organizations to satisfy the channel's LifecycleEndorsment policy (a majority, by default) before the chaincode can be started on the channel.
+The chaincode definition needs to be approved by a sufficient number of organizations to satisfy the channel's LifecycleEndorsement policy (a majority, by default) before the chaincode can be started on the channel.
 4. **Commit the chaincode definition to the channel:** The commit transaction needs to be submitted by one organization once the required number of